 "From initial tests I think it may become my vocal mic - I’ve been through a lot of mics trying to get the right sound.
 Warm and intimate, detailed but not too bright.
 Probably kills on overheads but I’d need to get another one for that!"

 Choose Cardioid, Hypercardioid, or Omni.
 If you're not sure what you need, choose Cardioid, which is the most popular and most commonly used.

-The Hypercardioid capsules exhibit nearly identical frequency response to Cardioid, with 5dB better rejection at 90 degrees.
-Hypercardioid capsules also have slightly higher bass response than Cardioid.
+The Hypercardioid capsules have 5dB better rejection at 90 degrees than Cardioid.
+Hypercardioid capsules also have slightly darker top end, and higher bass response than Cardioid.